-There are a total of four (4) options when it comes to how the borrower can pay for the loan.
-Only one (1) option can be selected.
-The first two (2) options are for having the borrower make weekly or monthly payments to the lender.
-Both options are for a fixed-term (have payment start and end dates).
+There are a total of four (4) options when it comes to how the borrower can pay back the loan, but only one (1) option can be selected.
+The first two (2) options are used if the borrower will make weekly or monthly payments to the lender.
+Both options are fixed terms (i.e., they have start and end dates).
 The third option is reserved for situations where the borrower will pay back the entire sum upon a certain date.
 And the last option is used if an alternative payment method will be implemented.

 Step 4 – Interest

 Enter the amount of interest that the borrower will be required to pay on the loan.
-The first field is for the percent written out in words (ex: “Five-percent”), and the second field is for writing out the interest as a number (ex: “5%”).
+The first field is for the percent written out in words (e.g., “Five”), and the second field is for writing out the interest as a number (e.g., “5”).

 Step 5 – Prepayment

-Oftentimes loans require the borrower to pay a prepayment penalty if they pay off too much of the loan at one time.
-If the lender will not require a prepayment penalty, check the first option.
+Oftentimes loans require the borrower to pay a prepayment penalty if they make too many payments or too large a payment before the payment date.
+If the lender will not demand a prepayment penalty, the first option should be selected.
 If they will demand a penalty, the second box should be checked and the following information provided in the appropriate fields:

-- Enter the number (#) of years the penalty will be active for; and
+- Enter the number (#) of years the penalty will be active.

 - Enter the fee percentage (%) for each year following the start date of the loan.

-Enter the name of the state the agreement is being completed in.
+Enter the name of the state in which the agreement is being completed.